best-coloc-ever/globibot/README.md

     some_other_plugin_with_conf:
       conf_key: 'conf value'

-  # Server named on which Globibot will process messages
-  servers:
-    - 'Some server name'

   # Ids of people able to use "master commands"
   masters:
     - 'Some snowflake id for a discord account'